-- Restrict responses to provide responses only about the requested domain
+- Restrict responses to only being about the requested domain.

 Do make sure you are using the latest versions of BIND and DNS software, so you have the latest security fixes.

-See some common questions about DNS spoofing below.
+Pore over some common questions about DNS spoofing answered below.

-Q: Are DNS Caching and DNS Spoofing the Same Thing?
+Are DNS Cache Poisoning and DNS Spoofing the Same Thing?

-A: Yes, DNS spoofing and caching are the same.
+Yes, DNS spoofing and caching refer to the same cyber attack.

 Check out the Live Cyber Attack Lab to see how we use DNS monitoring to detect real cybersecurity threats.